Role-based access control

 Enable SQL Server audit to track login and permission changes

-1. In SQL Editor, create a database with a table to display logs, and a trigger that will log all entries on the server.
+1. In SQL Editor, create a database, a table to store logs, and a trigger to log all server logon events.

 IF NOT EXISTS (SELECT * FROM sys.databases WHERE name = 'AdminLogs')